oresat/oresat-structure/README.md

 - [X] Consolidate all COTS parts into the COTS folder.
 - [ ] Update BoM with quantities.
 - [ ] Design a board that can act as an adapter for a PC 104 board.
 (This will either require chopping some corners off of the PC 104 or adding cutouts to the frame.)
+- [ ] Complete the inhibit switch assembly, using the measurements from the switches we ordered.
+	- [ ] Modify the inhibit switch plunger to only have one sloping side.

 ## Directory Structure
 - Backplane